 Although initiatives like Project Sunrise appear mainly to be for research purposes, they also have an undeniable effect on the profile of a brand and coverage surrounding it.
 It’s definitely a smart move by Qantas to launch this project just before their centenary year, and interesting to examine any subsequent increases in SEO value for the company.

 Looking at the results, we can see that both SEO visibility and brand searches for Qantas reached their peak on 23rd November (Google Trends).
+SEO companies help businesses reach their goals, like attracting customers online, just try it out and see how your sells increase.

 We can however see that visibility had already started to climb before this as Qantas was having some positive ranking improvements (SearchMetrics).